 Some of the links below are affiliate links, which means we will earn a commission on the products or services you purchase using the links.
 There is no additional cost to you and the earnings help keep this website running.
 Read the Affiliate Disclaimer for more information.

 One of the best ways to see America’s first national park is in an RV.
 Joe and I spent four days exploring Yellowstone National Park in a Class B RV with Charley the yellow lab.
 In this post, I share our five day Yellowstone RV trip itinerary including places to visit, where to camp and tips for planning your RV road trip.

-Watch the video below to see what it’s like to explore Yellowstone in an RV and some of the camping options inside and outside the national park.
+Watch the videos below to see what it’s like to explore Yellowstone in an RV and some of the camping options inside and outside the national park.

 5 Day Yellowstone RV Trip Itinerary

 Before we dive in, I want to mention that driving a Class B RV through Yellowstone is much easier than driving a small Class C RV or even something bigger.
 You will encounter narrow roads, tight parking lots and short narrow pull-outs for wildlife viewing and hiking trails.

 Whether you’re taking your own RV to the park or taking a rental RV, the smaller the RV the better.

 Let’s get started planning your Yellowstone RV Trip Itinerary!